compunautics/compunaut_rundeck_jobs/docs/operations/netboot.rst

      salt '*raspberrypi*' state.apply compunaut_octoprint.repo,compunaut_default,compunaut_dns,compunaut_consul,compunaut_sssd,compunaut_telegraf,compunaut_chronyd,compunaut_iptables

 #.
 The above steps should take around 30 to 45 minutes to complete with the default image.
 Once it is done, you may power off
-   the Raspberry Pi that you have been using.
+   the Raspberry Pi that you have been using, and you may click on the "Remove" button in Piserver to remove 'compunaut-raspi' as a client from the MAC address that you loaded in step 2 and 3.

 #.
 Once the Pi is powered off, on the salt master node run :code:`salt-key -d raspberrypi -y` to delete the default image
    minion from salt master's registry.
 Then run the "Decommission node from Consul" and "Decommission node from Influxdb" jobs,